 By integrating it into your daily or weekly workflow and not entering all data at the end of the year, you continuously monitor and manage your business’ financial health.

-Using an accounting platform like QuickBooks on a regular basis doesn’t require an enormous time investment.
+Using an accounting platform like QuickBooks regularly doesn’t require an enormous time investment.
 Integrations such as QuickBooks Sync for WooCommerce by MyWorks can sync all of your store data, so it’s a breeze to set up – plus, you won’t need to manually enter new data.

 You’ll need to first create your products in QuickBooks, enter the COGS and inventory information for each product, and then assign income and expense accounts.